code-and-circuit/spot-web-server/README.md

 ### in order of importance:
 1. Add API-like documentation
 2. Change stand height/walk mode from website UI, show the values as well
+3. Transition away from Django towards something more lightweight like FastAPI

 ## General ToDos